Tahereh-M/Northwind-Analysis/README.md

 1. Restore the **Northwind** database in SQL Server.
 2. Run all SQL queries from the `/Queries/` folder.
-3. Open `Northwind_Dashboard.pbix` to explore the dashboard.
+3. Open `/PowerBI/Northwind_Dashboard.pbix` to explore the dashboard.

 ---